 Do you agree with me that this is a hilarious way to do research?

 It starts with an anti-Christian writer quoting anything whatsoever, and then suggests that Christians have done that.
-Then, it gets carried on by atheists as though it’s history.
+Then, it gets carried on by atheists as though its history.
 Finally the fallacious quote is misquoted by Muslim apologists as an absolute proof!

 And it is not sufficient to quote it in merely one article, Abdullah Smith has to repeat the same false quotation in at least three of them: (1) The Apostle Martyrdoms, (2) False Jesus of Christianity, (3) The Genealogies of Jesus Christ.